 Fishing Regulations: All species are currently managed under statewide regulations.

-Entrance Fees and Camping Rates: There is a $5.00 per person (12 and older) fee for entry to the River Camp, $2.50 for 12 and under.
-Day use hours of access are from 8:00 am through sunset.
+Entrance Fees and Camping Rates: There is a $5 per person (12 and older) fee for entry to the River Camp, $2.50 for 12 and under.
+Day-use hours of access are from 8:00 am through sunset.
 Campsites are $15 per night plus the entrance fee per person.
-Each campsite can have up to six people and two tents, and is reserved from 12 pm of the day of arrival through 12 pm the day of departure.
-No fires are permitted, other than in the campfire ring provided in the middle of camp.
-Use of gas cook stoves is permitted.The private use of the whole campground will be $300 per night (which includes entrance fees).
-Rates vary concerning upcoming Austin and area events, including F1, Austin City Limits Festival, and SXSW.
+Individual campsites can have up to six people and two tents, and is reserved from 12 pm on the day of arrival through 12 pm on the day of departure.
+No fires are permitted other than in the campfire ring provided.
+Gas cook stoves are permitted.
+Private use of the whole campground is $300 per night (which includes entrance fees).
+Rates may vary depending on upcoming Austin and area events (including, but not limited to, F1, Austin City Limits Festival, and SXSW).
 Please call for special event rates.

 The River Camp History

 How Joe and Wayne are protecting land and creating a legacy

 The River Camp is located on the Colorado River about five miles downriver from the Longhorn Dam and Lady Bird Lake.
 The River Camp became a reality when Joe Kendall and Wayne Gronquist started acquiring lots in the 70 lot / 25 acre Imperial Valley subdivision that had originally been planned for residential development.

 After the development was deemed un-buildable, due to its location within the 100-year flood plain, lot owners began neglecting the land and it quickly fell into disarray.
 Prostitution, illegal dumping, and drug use became rampant.
 However, after Texas River School acquired several acres within the development, they formed a Land Owner’s Association, installed a gate, removed hundreds of thousands of pounds of trash, and the subdivision has become a much safer, more peaceful place to visit.